k0shk0sh/FastHub/.github/CONTRIBUTING.md

 ## How to contribute.
 Importing and assembling

-If you have a question in mind, feel free to come our public [Slack](http://rebrand.ly/fasthub) channel.
+If you have any questions, feel free to join our public [Slack](http://rebrand.ly/fasthub) channel.

 ### Custom keys *(optional)*